Alb-Ard/dist-sys-dubito-online/docs/report.md

 - Use the application to create or find a game to play with other users
 - Participate in a game by doing the actions expressed in the rules

+Additionally, users who create games will become their *owners*, which will give them additional funcionality to manage the game(s) they create.

 ## Requirements

+- The requirements must explain __what__ (not how) the software being produced should do.
+    * you should not focus on the particular problems, but exclusively on what you want the application to do.

+- Requirements must be clearly identified, and possibly numbered

+- Requirements are divided into:
+    - **Functional**: some functionality the software should provide to the user
+    - **Non-functional**: requirements that do not directly concern behavioural aspects, such as consistency, availability, etc.
+    - **Implementation**: constrain the entire phase of system realization, for instance by requiring the use of a specific programming language and/or a specific software tool
+        + these constraints should be adequately justified by political / economic / administrative reasons...
+        + ... otherwise, implementation choices should emerge _as a consequence of_ design

+- If there are domain-specific terms, these should be explained in a glossary

+- Each requirement must have its own __acceptance criteria__
+    + these will be important for the validation phase

+---

 The following sections group the system requirements by type and by domain functionality.
 Each requirement will be followed by its own acceptance criteria(s).